-Manage and Interpret Historic and Archaeological Resources per Cultural Resources Asset Inventory Database
+Manage and Interpret Historic and Archaeological Resources

 The Cultural Resources Asset Inventory Database is a prioritized historic sites inventory based on preservation factors.
 Some of the buildings were acquired in a near-complete state of disrepair.
 The top 20 - 25 historic sites at any given time should be considered the priority sites for funding, preservation, and potentially programming.